 The EMC Directive 89/336/CEE applies exclusively to the active elements ( is carrying a current or to which a low current is applied).
 Since, by definition, the cable tray is a passive element, this directive is therefore not applicable.
 Correctly connected to the earth network, however, the metal cable trayn plays a positive role in the correct EMC of the installation.

-Benefits of Cablofil® Wire Mesh for Power Cable installations
+Benefits of Cablofil® Wire Mesh Cable Tray or Cable Basket for Power Cable installations

 Cablofil® is a rugged steel cable support product that can withstand the rigors of pulling large power cable and of harsh, abusive environments.
 Cablofil wire mesh cable tray has safely supported power cables at thousands of facilities worldwide and has been tested to multiple standards across the globe.
 The load tables and technical guide can be used to select the right product for your power cable application.